treecasiano/postgis-pgadmin-starter/README.md

 **TODO:**

-- Add a sample spatial dataset
+- Add a list of practice queries